sanglantes/hearsay/README.md

 - `unforget`: Cancel a scheduled data deletion.
 Usage: `+unforget`
 - `help`: Get information on a command.
 Usage: `+help [command]`
 - `readability`: Calculate the Flesch-Kincaid readability score of your messages (10,000 limit).
 Usage: `+readability`
 - `retrain`: Refit the SVM classification model.
 This can be done every 2 hours.
 Add the --cm flag for evaluation statistics (heavy).
-To ignore inactive nicks, provide the --past flag together with the number of days of inactivity before the cutoff point.
+To ignore inactive nicks, provide the --past flag together with the number of days of inactivity before cutoff.
 Usage: `+retrain [--cm] [--past <days>]`
 - `about`: Information about hearsay.
 Usage: `+about`
+- `sentiment`: Extract the sentiment (positive, neutral, or negative) from a message.
+Usage: `+sentiment <message>`
+- `me`: Statistics about yourself.
+Usage: `+me`

 ## Examples
 ### Retraining the model